-The Applied Mindfulness International Certification Program (AMICP) has been designed to facilitate this layered approach to integrating mindfulness into your personal and professional life.
+The Practitioner of Applied Mindfulness Certifications have been designed to facilitate this layered approach to integrating mindfulness into your personal and professional life.

 Mindfulness helps us be consistent and present.
 It nurtures the moment-to-moment clarity, courage and conviction sufficient to cultivate visionary wise leadership, and move us toward shared visions.